china-teaching/viax-summer-2018/README.md

 ### Course Calendar

 Below is schedule for the following days, where you could find attached the **reading materials** for each day.
-Enjoy reading :relaxed:
+Enjoy reading!

 | Day    | Date     | Reading Due         | Lecture                  | Activity             |